 Don’t ignore the impact of this family secret.
 If you suppress or bury your thoughts about new information instead of figuring out how to incorporate it into your mindset, you risk emotions sneaking up on you later and in worse ways.

-Emotionally processing your discovery has two parts: Letting yourself feel, and objectively working through how the secret and its revelation has affected you.
+Emotionally processing your discovery has two parts: Letting yourself feel, and objectively working through how the secret and its revelation have affected you.
 (Feelings are subjective; they’re open to personal interpretation.
 But an objective perspective isn’t influenced by emotions or opinions.)
-And the best ways to do that are by talking and journaling:
+And the best ways to do that are by talking and journaling.